EjayGit/week-04/README.md

 - MDN for help with try-catch statements.
 - Moodle for help with GET/POST statements for server.js and POST for main.js.
 - Demo for help with GET/POST statements for server.js.
+- Stackoverflow and dev.to for the delete method.
+- Geeks for geeks for multiple lines of json for json.stringify().
 The rest and piecing it together, I did.

 ## Debugging